PURCHASE OUR PRODUCE

-Program components include healthy cooking classes, nutrition education, financial literacy, job readiness/development and youth development workshops.
+Program components include healthy cooking classes, job readiness/development and youth development workshops.
 Upon completion of the program, youth receive individual case management and work toward high school graduation, paid internship opportunities, employment or higher education.

-All garden produce is sold through a Community Supported Agriculture Program (CSA) as well as farmers markets.
+All garden produce is sold through a Community Supported Agriculture Program (CSA), restaurants and pop-up farm stands.
 All revenue generated from sales goes back into providing youth with stipends as well as supplies and materials.

 BENEFITS of the program

 During the six-week garden-based training program, youth seed, cultivate, transplant and harvest the fruits of their labor, while learning about composting, soil fertility, irrigation, and plant anatomy.
 They also acquire sales and marketing skills by helping to sell the produce.

 - Build a work ethic

 - Receive a weekly stipend